BenDaSpur/cwqe/posts/funeral-potatoes.md

 ---
 author:
-- Corrisa Peck
+- Corissa Peck
 categories:
 - Food
 title: Funeral Potatoes
 date: 2020-05-07T06:00:00Z
-picture: ''
+picture: '/potatoes-stock.jpg'

 ---
 Funeral potatoes are a hard recipe to nail down.
 For me,  cooking in general can be a little more like Exploratory testing than scripted testing.
 I have a basic idea of how something should work and then go and feel my way through it.